Along the Old Burma Road, overland journey to Myanmar

 What we know as Burma Road nowadays has always been an important trade route for goods between China and Myanmar.
 In particular, the green jade from Myanmar that was most sought after in China was traded along this route.

 When the Japanese conquered the east coast of China as well as a large part of Indo-China during the Second World War, another new role was taken on by this old trade route.
-The Burma Road between China and Myanmar (Burma) was for a short time the only channel of supply for supplies of the Allies and the Kuomintang troops of Chiang Kai Shek in China.
+The Burma Road between China and Myanmar (Burma) was for a short time the only supply route left of the Allies for supplying the Kuomintang troops of Chiang Kai Shek in China.

 In 1937-38, the Chinese part of the old Burma Road from Lashio to Kunming was expanded at express speed and with enormous effort.
 Up to 200,000 Chinese workers were engaged in the construction of the Burma Road through the mountainous landscape of the Yunnan province.